plus-mobilitylab/net-prio/README.md

 ## Method and implementation

-The method is described in the following scientific paper, which also contains several examples and result assessment:
+The method is described in the following paper, which also contains several examples and result assessment:
 Werner, C., & Loidl, M. (2024).
-Creating coherent cycling networks: A spatial network science perspective *(submitted - will be updated soon)* [doi.org/10.5281/zenodo.13349332](https://doi.org/10.5281/zenodo.13349332)
+Creating coherent cycling networks: A spatial network science perspective *(preprint - will be updated)* [doi.org/10.5281/zenodo.13349332](https://doi.org/10.5281/zenodo.13349332)

+**Bikeability computation** is facilitated through the open source software **[NetAScore](http://github.com/plus-mobilitylab/netascore)** - see [Data section](#data).
+Details on the NetAScore software are provided in: Werner, C., Wendel, R., Kaziyeva, D., Stutz, P., van der Meer, L.,  Effertz, L., Zagel, B., & Loidl, M. (2024).
+NetAScore: An open and  extendible software for segment-scale bikeability and walkability. *Environment and Planning B: Urban Analytics and City Science*, 23998083241293177. https://doi.org/10.1177/23998083241293177

-The workflow is structured as follows:
+**The workflow** is structured as follows:

 - `1_compute_weights.py`: Computes spatial (and optionally population-based) node weights.
-These weights are then used as input for centrality computation)
+These weights are then used as input for centrality computation).
+The script has to be executed for each area of interest (NetAScore output file) - please set the variable `aoi_name` accordingly.
-- `2_compute_centrality.py`: Computes different variants of betweenness centrality (e.g. spatial betweenness centrality (SBC), population-weighted BC, standard edge BC)
+- `2_compute_centrality.py`: Computes different variants of betweenness centrality (e.g. spatial betweenness centrality (SBC), population-weighted BC, standard edge BC).
+The script has to be executed for each area of interest (NetAScore output file) - please set the variable `aoi_name` accordingly.
 - `3_a1_aois.ipynb`: Assesses the spatial extents (AOIs) and generates an overview map.
 Further creates a GeoPackage file containing geometries for the full AOI extents as well as the edge-effect-free core areas.
 - `4_a2_plot_ba_and_c.ipynb`: Plots bikeability per AOI and importance/centrality results for the given centrality variants.
 - `5_a3_compute_ps.ipynb`: Computes Priority Scores (several variants) for the defined centrality columns, based on importance (centrality) and bikeability (segment suitability).